 Published on June 1st, 2018 | by Daniel Nikulin0

-Seoul, Bangkok & Hong Kong on a Single Ticket!
+Seoul, Bangkok & Hong Kong Flights All On a Single Ticket!

-Tick-off three of Asia’s hottest destinations with one brilliant airfare!
+Tick-off three of Asia’s hottest destinations with our flight deals!

-That’s right. $1299* – taxes included – will get you from Vancouver to Seoul, from Seoul to Bangkok, over to Hong Kong and back to Vancouver with Air Canada, Asiana Airlines and Cathay Pacific.
+That’s right. $1299* – taxes included – will get you flights from Vancouver to Seoul, from Seoul to Bangkok, over to Hong Kong and back to Vancouver with Air Canada, Asiana Airlines and Cathay Pacific.
 You just pick when you want to go and how long you’d like to spend at each stop.
+And guess what, the flight to Seoul is not as long as it seems!

 Seoul, South Korea